Graduate School of Humanities Department of Languages and Literature Western Literature Field

 Study Consultation (Office Hours) :

-Additional Information regarding Evaluation Method : Midterm data presentation: 20%
+Additional Information regarding Evaluation Method : Midterm paper: 20%

 Final paper: 30%